y0nashailug/webstore/README.md

 # Mini webstore project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done as part of our WAA course project in Maharishi International University

-Simple web app created with Reactjs, Tailwind and Spring boot.[Webstore Backend](https://github.com/y0nashailug/webstore-backend).
+Simple web app created with Reactjs, Tailwind and Spring boot [Backend](https://github.com/y0nashailug/webstore-backend).

 ## Setup